List of recurring The Simpsons characters: Scott Christian

 Scott Christian (voiced by Dan Castellaneta) is a newsreader from the early seasons of the show.
-Originally, Christian and Kent Brockman shared the anchor desk equally, but eventually Brockman started to become the more commonly used anchor.
+Christian and Kent Brockman shared the anchor desk equally, but eventually Brockman started to become the more commonly used anchor.
 In his final appearances, Christian was used mostly when Kent was in the field and an introduction was needed.
 His final speaking appearance was "The Boy Who Knew Too Much", save for one syllable in "Radioactive Man".

 Christian was supposed to be permanent anchor, always filling in for an absent Brockman, but was quickly phased out as the show progressed.
 He briefly appeared (with red colored hair) with the other Springfield celebrities in the season 18 episode "Homerazzi" and made an appearance in "Guess Who's Coming to Criticize Dinner?".

 He reappears, then dies in "Burger Kings".

+He was back in "Cremains of the Day".